univec-ai/postvec/web/docs/faq.md

 ## Is the extension AGPL?

-No. The extension, CLI, and packages use the PostgreSQL License.
+No. The extension, CLI and packages use the PostgreSQL License.

 ## Does `apt remove` drop database data?